Alf-caput/git-handbook-ufv/README.md

     Historically the name of this branch has been **master**, however this is planned to be changed and is quite extended to use **main** as default branch name, which is what Github uses.

-    Although is not impactfull for our repositories history, since **master** is an explicit name, once we get to Github we will see it suggests us to rename our **master** branch to **main**, which isn't complex and we might rename only once per repository so is not a big deal.
+    Although is not impactfull for our repositories history, since **master** is already an explicit name, once we get to Github we will see it suggests us to rename our **master** branch to **main**, which isn't complex and we might rename only once per repository so is not a big deal.

     This suggestion is for those who pretend to create a lot of online repositories, don't like **master** as default name or know for sure their workflows will use **main** as main branch for multiple local projects.